dmsul/site-source/content/pages/tutorial_workflow_3python.rst

   for this, so that when you hit the tab key the editor inserts 4 spaces instead of a tab code (:code:`\t`).
 * When you break a line using parentheses, the next line should line up with the open parenthesis on the line above.
-If the open parenthesis is the alone on that line, indent once.
+If the open parenthesis is alone on that line, indent once.

 .. code-block:: python3